Guide to the Master of Fine Arts in Experimental and Documentary Arts collection, 2012-2018

 10 artist proof prints on Hahnemuhle paper representing the larger-scale edition of prints which were shown in a solo exhibition by Alina Taalman at Spectre Arts from April 6-18th, 2015.

-Contains written and creative theses from the Master of Fine Arts class of 2016.
-Projects are listed in alphabetical order by the students' last names.
+Series contains Duke University Master of Fine Arts in Experimental Documentary Arts theses from the class of 2016.
+The projects are listed in two groups, Written Theses and Creative Theses, and within are listed in alphabetical order by the students' last names.

 Days and Details of Death and Devils (companion book to movie, housed in Creative Thesis series).